tokenly/api-docs/sources/tokenly-music/includes/public/_05-searchLibrary.md

 --------- | -----------
-name      | Album name to find artist    | Artist name to find limit     | Limit the number of results returned per page (optional, defaults to 50, maximum is 50) pg        | current page offset (starting with 0)
+name      | Album name to find artist    | Artist name to find genre     | Genre name to find tag       | Tag to find token     | Token to find (must be a valid token name like MYTOKEN or A1234567890) operator  | 'OR' or 'AND' search.
+Defaults to OR. limit     | Limit the number of results returned per page (optional, defaults to 50, maximum is 50) pg        | current page offset (starting with 0)